 Trustees are encouraged to limit the number of other public entity boards on which they serve to no more than three.
-A Trustee's request to serve on more than three other public entity boards, will be reviewed by the Governance & ESG Committee to ensure that a Trustees' attendance, participation and effectiveness at Killam are not compromised as a result.
-The following chart lists those Proposed Trustees who serve as directors or trustees of other public companies or REITs:
+A Trustee's request to serve on more than three other public entity boards will be reviewed by the Governance and ESG Committee to ensure that the Trustees' attendance, participation and effectiveness at Killam will not be compromised as a result.
+The following chart lists those Proposed Trustees who serve as directors or Trustees of other public companies or REITs:

 Proposed Trustee Public Company Robert G. Kay RediShred Capital Corp.
 (TSX-V) James C. Lawley RediShred Capital Corp.
-(TSX-V) Karine L. MacIndoe Dream Office REIT (TSX) Dream Hard Asset Alternatives Trust (TSX) Robert G. Richardson RediShred Capital Corp.
-(TSX-V) Manfred J. Walt Firm Capital Property Trust (TSX-V) Wilmington Capital Management Inc. (WCM.A, WCM.B) (TSX)
+(TSX-V) Karine L. MacIndoe Dream Office REIT (TSX) Dream Impact Trust (TSX) Robert G. Richardson RediShred Capital Corp.
+(TSX-V) Doug McGregor Brookfield Property Partners (TSX) Plaza REIT (TSX) Manfred J. Walt Firm Capital Property Trust (TSX-V)